emmt/OptimPackLegacy/python/README.md

   * `test.py` (test if Cython imported functions work properly)
   * `testloppy.py` (test if Python LOPPY Optimizer class works properly)

+Note: if the numpy library cannot be found during cython build, use the following command before building cython module

+`cp -r ~/.local/lib/python3.6/site-packages/numpy/core/include/numpy ~/.local/include`

+where you may change `python3.6` with your actual Python folder.
+This issue was mentionned on [Github]<https://github.com/andersbll/cudarray/issues/25>

 ## Content

 | NAME                              | DESCRIPTION                                                              |